jakearchibald/jakearchibald.com/static-build/posts/2024/10/how-should-selectedoption-work/index.md

 This is being actively discussed [in the HTML spec](https://github.com/whatwg/html/issues/10520), but I want a wider set of developers to have their opinions heard on this.

 What should happen?
 Which options do you like?
 Which you do you hate?
-Let me know what you think in the comments, or wherever else you can get my attention.
+Let me know what you think in the comments, social networks, [Hacker News](https://news.ycombinator.com/item?id=41878515), or wherever else you can get my attention.
 I'll present this at the next OpenUI meeting.